INL/BlackLab/PLAN.md

 - [ ] Use more efficient data structures in the various `*Integrated` classes, e.g. those from fastutil
 - [ ] In addition to the traditional global `ForwardIndex` and `Terms` APIs, also add per-leafreader APIs that can be used to optimize operations on integrated indexes.
 But do keep non-integrated indexes working as well.
 - [x] In `BLFieldsProducer`, we clone `IndexInput` for every method call that needs access to a file.
 The reason is threadsafety.
 But too much cloning could be slow, so we could instead create objects that clone the required `IndexInput`s once for a thread and then use those for every method call.
-- [ ] `TermsIntegrated` doesn't read the terms files we wrote but gets the turms using `TermsEnum` from Lucene.
+- [ ] `TermsIntegrated` doesn't read the terms files we wrote but gets the terms using `TermsEnum` from Lucene.
 It seems good not to store the terms twice (once by Lucene and once by us), but this does mean we can't use memory-mapped random access to the term strings.
 So switching to our own terms file might be necessary.
 - [ ] Investigate if there is a more efficient way to read from Lucene's `IndexInput` than calling `readInt()` etc. repeatedly.
 How does Lucene read larger blocks of data from its files?
 - [ ] Interesting (if old) [article](https://blog.thetaphi.de/2012/07/use-lucenes-mmapdirectory-on-64bit.html) about Lucene and memory-mapping.
 Recommends 1/4 of physical memory should be Java heap, rest for OS cache.
 Use `iotop` to check how much I/O swapping is occurring.
 - [ ] [Compress the forward index?](https://github.com/INL/BlackLab/issues/289), probably using VInt, etc. which Lucene incorporates and Mtas already uses.<br>(OPTIONAL BUT RECOMMENDED)